 To stop Malaysian trumpet snails from overrunning your aquarium, you can limit debris and food or add an assassin snail to help control the population.

 Malaysian trumpet snail care is easy so they can live in a small covered tank like five or 10-gallon aquarium.
 Larger tanks also work well if you plan to keep fish or other aquatic animals.

 As long as the tank conditions are ideal, there is little to do in the way of caring for trumpet snails.
-They can thrive in a wide range of water parameters but it’s good to keep water condition in the following range:
+They can thrive in a wide range of water parameters but it’s good to keep water conditions in the following range: